DLASTHR: Samer Marcus life attempts

 On November 6, 2020, Marcus was gunned down outside his parents' home in Denham Court just before 9pm.
 He was shot five times in the face and head from close range.
 He was treated on-site by paramedics before being rushed to hospital in critical condition.

 After surviving the assassination, Marcus was moved from the hospital he was treated at, for fear that those responsible for the hit would try to finish the job.
 It was the second assassination attempt on his life that year, with his injuries so severe Marcus would unlikely fully recover that he would become paralyzed.
 Police believe the shooting could be linked to tensions between rival gangs in Western Sydney as investigators could not confirm whether the two shootings were linked or whether they are part of a separate affair.

 In May 2021, Luke "Fatboy" Sparos, a convicted drug smuggler, was apprehended and charged with shooting with intent to murder and tampering with evidence with intent to mislead a judicial tribunal.
 Law enforcement officials assert that the shooting was retaliation for a stabbing incident involving Sparos and the victim at a NSW correctional facility on the mid-north coast in July 2019.
 Stanley Ceismann was also charged in connection with the case earlier that year.
 Police suspect that Ceismann stole a BMW M4 from a residence in Lilyfield in July 2020, which was later used in the Denham Court shooting.
 Sparos, 42, denied involvement in the alleged attempted murder of Samer Marcus as he awaited trial.
 In 2023, Sparos was additionally charged with the murder of Alen Moradian, a prominent figure in the Sydney underworld and a member of the Comanchero outlaw motorcycle gang.

+According to court and coronial records, Marcus was convicted in 2008 of supplying a large commercial quantity of methylamphetamine and was sentenced to 14 years’ imprisonment, with a non-parole period of 10 years.
+In 2012, while serving that sentence, he was convicted of the attempted murder of Daniel Wood and sentenced to 12 years’ imprisonment, with a non-parole period of nine years.
+The sentencing court ordered part of the attempted murder sentence to be served concurrently with his existing sentence.